HasanPrantik/Project-proposal/README.md

 1. PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
 PHP is open source software.

 2. MySQL: MySql is a database, widely used for accessing querying, updating, and      managing data in databases.

+**Scopes for Online Art Store :**

+Online art gallery is a new concept of trending for modern art lovers who want to purchase art works but unable to come to gallery or being in their comfort zone.
+Following are some pointers that should be the scopes and advantages of online art store-

+• Art buyers can explore all kind of art works along with digital prints of famous art works of great masters without going anywhere.

+• Art viewers can see art works according to their availability of time & within their comfort.

+• On traditional art exhibitions art enthusiasts has to go through all the art galleries to find their desired art medium or artist but on online art store, they can search for the same.

+• Through online art store people can receive purchased art works directly from artists.

+• A complete record of art works as well as artist is also available on site.

+• They also provide authenticity of work and you can also cross check it through online.

+• These sites are also very helpful for young artist so they get exposure by uploading their work on it.

+• Fewer infrastructure is required for virtual art galleries so it is very economic.